rpgp/rpgp/README.md

 Some key differences:

-- rPGP has a more libre license than Sequoia, that allows a broader usage
+- rPGP has a more libre license than Sequoia, which allows a broader usage

 - rPGP is a library with a well-defined, relatively small feature-set where Sequoia also tries to be a replacement for the GPG command line tool